Jack Cassidy

 John Joseph Edward Cassidy (March 5, 1927 – December 12, 1976) was an American actor, singer and theatre director.
-He received multiple Tony Award nominations and a win, as well as a Grammy Award, for his work on the Broadway production of the musical She Loves Me.
+He received multiple Tony Award nominations and won a Tony Award as well as a Grammy Award for his work on the Broadway production of the musical She Loves Me.
 He also received two Primetime Emmy Award nominations.
-He was the father of teen idols David Cassidy and Shaun Cassidy.
+He was the father of teen idols David and Shaun Cassidy.

 Early life

 Cassidy was born in New York City, the son of Charlotte (née Koehler) and William Cassidy.
 He was the youngest of five children.
 His father, an engineer at the Long Island Rail Road, was of Irish descent and his mother was of German ancestry.

 Career

 Cassidy achieved success as a musical performer on Broadway.
 He appeared in Alive and Kicking, Wish You Were Here, Shangri-La, Maggie Flynn, Fade Out – Fade In, It's a Bird...It's a Plane...It's Superman, and She Loves Me, for which he won a Tony Award.
 He also received Emmy Award nominations for his television performances in the 1967-68 CBS Television Network series He & She and The Andersonville Trial.

 On television, he became a frequent guest star, appearing in such programs as The Alfred Hitchcock Hour, Gunsmoke, Bewitched, Get Smart, That Girl, Hawaii Five-O, Cannon, Match Game, McCloud, and Barnaby Jones for an episode titled "Murder in the Doll's House" (1973).
 Cassidy also appeared three times as a murderer on Columbo in the episodes "Murder By the Book" (1971, directed by the not-yet-famous Steven Spielberg, with teleplay by a young Steven Bochco), "Publish or Perish" (1974), and "Now You See Him..."
 (1976).

 He co-starred with Ronnie Schell in a television revival of Hellzapoppin'.
 Cassidy also co-starred as an informer in the movie The Eiger Sanction with Clint Eastwood and provided the voice of Bob Cratchit for the pioneering animated television special Mister Magoo's Christmas Carol.

 His frequent professional persona was an urbane, witty, confident egotist with a dramatic flair, much in the manner of Broadway actor Frank Fay.
 Cassidy perfected this character to the extent that he was cast as John Barrymore in the feature film W.C.
 Fields and Me.

 The role of the vain, shallow, buffoon-like newsman Ted Baxter on TV's The Mary Tyler Moore Show (1970–1977) was reportedly written with Cassidy in mind.
 Cassidy had played a similar buffoonish character in the 1967–1968 sitcom He & She, but he turned down the role, feeling that it was not right for him; the part went to Ted Knight.
 Cassidy later appeared as a guest star in a 1971 episode as Ted's highly competitive and equally egotistical brother Hal.